LaBlazer/searchyt/README.md

 {'title': 'Cutest Puppies Doing Funny Things - Cute Little Puppies Funny Videos | Cute Puppy Dog Compilation', 'author': 'Puppies TV', 'id': 'R7lnqfS1dUA', 'thumb': 'https://i.ytimg.com/vi/R7lnqfS1dUA/hqdefault.jpg'}
 ...
 ```
+To construct youtube url you can simply append the returned ID to url `https://youtube.com/watch?v=`

+* The searchyt instance should be reused since it fetches some headers on initialization.
+Creating a new instance on each search basically means doubling the requests to the youtube api which could get you blocked fast.
+## Contributing
+Please read CONTRIBUTING.md for the details on the process of pull request submission.
+## License
+This project is licensed under the Apache License - see the LICENSE.md file for details